mikeshulman/narya/README.md

 ### Solving holes

 Generally the purpose of leaving a hole is to see its displayed type and context, making it easier to *fill* the hole by a term.
 The straightforward way to fill a hole is to editing the source code to replace the `?` by a term (perhaps containing other holes) and reloading the file.
-In interactive mode, you can simply press the up-arrow or Meta+P to get to the previous command, edit it to replace the `?`, and re-execute it, ignoring the resulting warning about redefining the constant.
+In interactive mode, you can `undo 1` to cancel the original command containing the hole, press Up-arrow or Meta+P to recover it in the history, edit it to replace the `?`, and re-execute it.

 However, it is also possible to solve a hole directly with the command `solve`.
 This command identifies a hole by its number and supplies a term with which to fill the hole.
 For example:
 ```